sagemath/trac_to_gh/patchbot/owners.md

+# SageMath patchbots and their owners

 Please register patchbots below, giving contact details (e.g. a Sage Trac username) for the owner of each patchbot.

 This helps contact the owner when a patchbot is stuck.